openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

             kpackagekit/apper](http://en.opensuse.org/openSUSE:KDE_11.4_packagekit) as a replacement for the unmaintained kupdateapplet.
           Kpackagekit works ok but it seems that its zypper backend could need some improvements.
-          And the next version of kpackagekit which will be called apper features monochrome systray icons which is fine, but the â€œsecurity patch availableâ€ signal is just a tiny red dot which is hardly visible, especially if your eye-sight is not the best or you are suffering red-green colour blindness.
-So most issues with kpackagekit are not actually kpackagekitâ€™s fault but either backend-related or touching artistsâ€™ taste.
+          And the next version of kpackagekit which will be called apper features monochrome systray icons which is fine, but the “security patch available” signal is just a tiny red dot which is hardly visible, especially if your eye-sight is not the best or you are suffering red-green colour blindness.
+So most issues with kpackagekit are not actually kpackagekit’s fault but either backend-related or touching artists’ taste.

 **Phonon-backends**